 \subsection{Transportation network}

 We model sea transportation services in the northern Baltic Sea region.
 The route network connects five major ports in Sweden, Estonia, the Finnish mainland, and the autonomous region of the Åland Islands.
 Connections include both short-distance shuttle services and overnight cruises.
-Most vessels are ro-pax ferries offering transportation for both ro-ro cargo and passengers.
+Most ships are ro-pax ferries offering transportation for both ro-ro cargo and passengers.
 The total number of passengers transported in all the routes was 11.8 million in 2024 \citep{Tal25}.
 Ro-ro cargo volume, consisting of passenger vehicles, trucks, and trailers, was 2.2 million in the same period.

-Conventional combustion engine-powered vessels currently operate all the routes in this region.
+Conventional ships currently operate all the routes in this region.
 Fast bunkering of liquid hydrocarbon fuels enables short turnaround times.
-In particular, the 160 nautical mile route from Turku (Finland) to Stockholm (Sweden) (figure \ref{fig:route4}) runs on a 24-hour periodic schedule with less than an hour turnaround time in both end ports.
-Battery-electrification of this route is difficult because the current schedule requires charging powers exceeding 100 megawatts or implementing a battery-swapping scheme.
+In particular, the 160 nautical mile route from Turku (Finland) to Stockholm (Sweden) (figure \ref{fig:routes}, top left) runs on a 24-hour periodic schedule with less than an hour turnaround time in both end ports.
+Battery-electrification of this route using the current schedule requires charging powers exceeding 100 megawatts or implementing a battery-swapping scheme.

 The other routes' relaxed schedules or short distances make them better suited for electrification.
 The long-haul overnight routes from Helsinki and Tallinn to Stockholm run on a 48-hour periodic schedule with 7-hour port visits.
 The flexibility in these routes creates an opportunity to optimize sailing speeds or add a new port call to the service.
-For example, the Helsinki–Mariehamn–Stockholm vessels can add a 5-hour shuttle service to Tallinn instead of staying berthed continuously for 7 hours at Helsinki.
+For example, the Helsinki–Mariehamn–Stockholm ships can add a 5-hour shuttle service to Tallinn instead of staying berthed continuously for 7 hours at Helsinki.